 Along with a complete medical history and physical exam, tests used to diagnose rheumatic heart disease may include:

 The best treatment is to prevent rheumatic fever.
 Antibiotics can usually treat strep infections and keep rheumatic fever from developing.
 Anti-inflammatory drugs may be used to reduce inflammation and lower the risk of heart damage.
-Other medications may be needed to manage heart failure.
+Other medicines may be needed to manage heart failure.

 Some complications of rheumatic heart disease include: